YadlaMani/Diss-Track/README.md

 Introduction :

 Diss-Track is a web extension that allows users to block distracting websites and regain focus while browsing the internet.
 This README file provides instructions on how to deploy and use the Diss-Track web extension locally.
+It has two modes:
+1.Normal mode
+2.Focus mode

 Installation :